Aurora HDR 2019 – Single Image Processing?

 - Image Flip and Rotate – Perfect for correcting photos with incorrect horizons or making creative compositions or other stylistic changes to an image.

-- IMPROVED: RAW handling – An improved RAW conversion brings out more details in shadows/highlights, displays colors more accurately and reduces noise in RAW files.
+- IMPROVED: RAW handling – An improved RAW conversion brings out more details in shadows/highlights, displays colours more accurately and reduces noise in RAW files.

 - IMPROVED: Crop tool update – Now specify custom crop sizes for even more versatility.